The Cleanup Process

-The qualified person evaluates the quality of the data collected during the field effort and ensures that the data interpretation is accurate.
+The qualified environmental professional evaluates the quality of the data collected during the field effort and ensures that the data interpretation is accurate.
 The requirements of the Laboratory Data and Quality Assurance Technical Memorandum must be met, and the Laboratory Data Review Checklist must be completed and submitted with the report.

 A human health or ecological risk assessment is sometimes conducted to evaluate potential effects from the contamination and to develop cleanup levels.
 A human health risk assessment looks at the risks to humans from contamination at the site, and an ecological risk assessment looks at the risks to plants and animals.
-The qualified person should consult the Risk Assessment Procedures Manual when doing either type of risk assessment.
+The qualified environmental professional should consult the Risk Assessment Procedures Manual when doing either type of risk assessment.

 7) Cleanup LevelsSoil cleanup levels can be determined by of one of the following four methods: